Excellent Customer Service Starts With A Positive Attitude

 They set me up from the moment I stepped onto that elevator.

 That expectation announcement lifted our spirits.
-I found myself thinking, "Hey, if this guy thinks it is a good day to fly, then it must be a good day to fly" and I looked out the window.
+I thought, "Hey, if this guy thinks it is a good day to fly, then it must be a good day to fly," and I looked out the window.

-Contrast that to the book by Barbara Ehrenreich, Bright-sided: How the Relentless Promotion of Positive Thinking Has Undermined America.
-It's hard to get past the first chapter with her rant against people telling her to be positive after a breast cancer diagnosis.
+Compare that to Barbara Ehrenreich's book Bright-sided: How the Relentless Promotion of Positive Thinking Has Undermined America.
+The first chapter, with her rant against people telling her to be positive after a breast cancer diagnosis, is hard to get past.

 To her, positive expectations are bad.